Chapter 12.36

 In addition to the rules that shall apply to the use of city parks, the following regulations shall apply to the use of the city-owned community center:

 A. Permitted Uses.
 The community center will be used for social functions such as parties, class reunions, wedding receptions and other similar activities.
-No retail sales or other profit-making activities shall be permitted unless they are carried out by a nonprofit organization.
+Retail sales or other profit-making activities shall only be permitted three calendar days per year, per organization, unless they are carried out by a charitable nonprofit organization.
 This organization must show proof that it has nonprofit status.
 Any activity not mentioned above will require city council approval.
 The city reserves the right to deny usage to any person or organization.

 B. Reservations.
 The community center and buildings may be reserved for the periodic and temporary use of the residents and groups within the city.
-Reservations must be made in person at the city finance director’s office, where a calendar of such reservations will be maintained.
 Reservations may be made up to one year in advance of the reserved date.

 C. Rental Fees.
 Rental fees for the use of the community center are listed in the master fee schedule adopted by resolution of the city council.